Folkor1/CI_PP3_EnterTheMatrix/README.md

 ### Site Owner Goals

 - Create a useful tool with clear and understandable objectives.
-- Easy to use, user friendly and intuitive navigation.
+- Easy to use, user-friendly and intuitive navigation.

 ## User Experience